 Another interesting feature of þingvellir park is the park’s tectonic plates.
 Iceland sits on the meeting point of the North American and Eurasian plates, which is why we have so much volcanic activity.
 The ground here is literally pulling apart, and you can see a crack in the earth’s crust.
-Parts of the opening are filled with water, and scuba diving in the Silfra Fissure is a favorite underwater activity.
+Parts of the opening are filled with water, and snorkeling in the Silfra Fissure is a favorite underwater activity.

 As they travel the Golden Ring Iceland map, eagle-eyed Game of Thrones fans will recognize parts of the park.
 It served as the filming location of the Bloody Gate at the entrance to the Vale of Arryn in the Eyrie.

 The national park is a UNESCO World Heritage site and will surely be one of your favorite stops during your trip.

 Haukadalur Valley Geysers

 The next main stop on the Golden Circle is the Geysir geothermal area.
 This geothermal valley has two main attractions: Strokkur and Geysir geysers.
 We actually get the word “geyser” in English from this Icelandic sightseeing hotspot.
 The Great Geysir is the larger of the two, but it’s not really active anymore.